Marion J. Lamb

-Marion Julia Lamb (29 July 1939 – 12 December 2021) was Senior Lecturer at Birkbeck, University of London, before her retirement.
-She studied the effect of environmental conditions such as heat, radiation and pollution on metabolic activity and genetic mutability in the fruit fly Drosophila.
-From the late 1980s, Lamb collaborated with Eva Jablonka, researching and writing on the inheritance of epigenetic variations, and in 2005 they co-authored the book Evolution in Four Dimensions, considered by some to be in the vanguard of an ongoing revolution within evolutionary biology.
+Marion Julia Lamb (29 July 1939 – 12 December 2021) was an English Senior Lecturer at Birkbeck, University of London who studied the effect of environmental conditions such as heat, radiation and pollution on metabolic activity and genetic mutability in the fruit fly Drosophila.
+From the late 1980s, Lamb collaborated with Eva Jablonka, researching and writing on the inheritance of epigenetic variations, and in 2005 they co-authored the book Evolution in Four Dimensions, considered by some to be part of a potential paradigm shift within evolutionary biology.

+Lamb died on 12 December 2021, at the age of 82.

 Work on evolutionary themes

-Building on the approach of evolutionary developmental biology, and recent findings of molecular and behavioral biology, they argue the case for the transmission of not just genes per se, but heritable variations transmitted from generation to generation by whatever means.
+Building on the approach of evolutionary developmental biology, and recent findings of molecular and behavioural biology, they argue the case for the transmission of not just genes per se, but heritable variations transmitted from generation to generation by whatever means.
 They suggest that such variation can occur at four levels.
 Firstly, at the established physical level of genetics.
-Secondly, at the epigenetic level involving variation in the “meaning” of given DNA strands, in which variations in DNA translation during developmental processes are subsequently transmitted during reproduction, which can then feed back into sequence modification of DNA itself.
+Secondly, at the epigenetic level involving variation in the "meaning" of given DNA strands, in which variations in DNA translation during developmental processes are subsequently transmitted during reproduction, which can then feed back into sequence modification of DNA itself.

-These epigenetic changes - chemical modifications and markers that change the way enzymes and regulatory proteins have access to DNA - are currently being studied to explain many non-Mendelian patterns of inheritance.
+These epigenetic changes – chemical modifications and markers that change the way enzymes and regulatory proteins have access to DNA – are currently being studied to explain many non-Mendelian patterns of inheritance.
 The best understood mechanism is nucleotide methylation that silences a gene.
 Methylation can be inherited during cell division, both asexually (mitotic) during development and wound healing, but in some instances also sexually (meiotic).
 Methylation is linked in some instances to RNA interference, the new and emerging science of RNA regulation of gene expression.

 The third dimension comprises the transmission of behavioural traditions.
 There are for example documented cases of food preferences being passed on, by social learning, in several animal species, which remain stable from generation to generation while conditions permit.
-The fourth dimension is symbolic inheritance, which is unique to humans, and in which traditions are passed on “through our capacity for language, and culture, our representations of how to behave, communicated by speech and writing.”
+The fourth dimension is symbolic inheritance, which is unique to humans, and in which traditions are passed on "through our capacity for language, and culture, our representations of how to behave, communicated by speech and writing."